MissouriMRDT/ArmBoard_Software/libraries/RoveJointControl/README.md

 ## Usage
 * 0) Include `RoveJointControl.h`.
 Then, include the derivative classes you want to use.
 * 1) Construct the `OutputDevice` representing the device (motor controller, h-bridge, etc) used to move the joint.
 * 2) If the joint is closed-loop controlled, then also construct a `FeedbackDevice` representing the device on the joint and the `IOAlgorithm` representing the desired closed-loop algorithm.
+Otherwise if it uses any other kind of algorithm to interpret commands for the motor, construct the `IOAlgorithm` without a feedback device.
+Using no `IOAlgorithm` is also an option, if the `OutputDevice` can understand the commands on its own.
-* 3) Finally, construct the `JointInterface` that represents this joint by passing in the `OutputDevice`, the `FeedbackDevice`, and the `IOAlgorithm`.
+* 3) Finally, construct the `JointInterface` that represents this joint by passing in the `OutputDevice` and the `IOAlgorithm`.
 The constructor will also require what kind of values the `JointInterface` should expect, such as positional values or speed values.
 This is so that the interface knows how to properly interpret commands.
 * 4) The user should now be able to control the joint using the `JointInterface` object.

 ## Modules
 ### Joint Interfaces
 Interface for controlling the overall joint from the main program's perspective.
 It handles all duties of controlling the joint.
 * `SingleMotorJoint` Joint controlled by a singular motor device
-* `RotateJoint` Differential joint rotational motion.
-Two motors move in opposite directions to control the joint.
-Should use the couple function with a tilt joint before using if both used
-* `TiltJoint` Differential joint tilt motion.
-Two motors move in the same direction to control the joint.
-Should use the couple function with a rotate joint before using if both used
+* `DifferentialJoint` Mechanical differential joint (two motors attached, with both motors technically controlling two degrees of freedom at once; making them move together causes the joint to move up/down so to speak, making them move in opposite causes the joint to spin in place).
+Typically, two instances are used together to represent the two degrees of motion the mechanical joint can do, with the user explicitely tying them together in software using the 'setDifferentialMode' function.

 ### IOConverters
 Algorithms that convert the input from base station to whatever is needed for the output device interpret the command.